 - Speedy (good as long as it’s correct - remember speed and quality of results don’t tend to go well together).

-Now this last one was a problem.
-Optimism is a vital competent of any climber’s psyche, after all how could you ever begin any climb without it (some climbers do lack it, and there in lies their weakness), but optimism should be kept under control.
+Now, this last one was a problem.
+Optimism is a vital competent of any climber’s psyche, after all, how could you ever begin any climb without it (some climbers do lack it, and therein lies their weakness), but optimism should be kept under control.
 It should be used as a spark when needed, to light the way when everything is in doubt, but kept safe until it really is needed, after all when set against crushing reality, optimism quickly turns to disillusion or delusion!
-When it comes to navigation though optimism is your worst enemy, here you are in the realm of mathematics and certainty, where X will always equal Y (but not “Y are we bloody lost!”).
+When it comes to navigation through optimism is your worst enemy, here you are in the realm of mathematics and certainty, where X will always equal Y (but not “Y are we bloody lost!”).
 Like writing HTML code, navigation with a map and a compass is not an art, it is a science, and has no room for optimism.
-I will give you an example, you know were you are, you navigate to where you want to go, but begin to doubt you’re right, your ‘spider senses’ tingling, the ground is not quite right, the wind not where it should be coming from, a jumble of rocks, a cliff, a pool, not on the map - but you keep going anyway, knowing you’re wrong, but blind optimism leads you astray.
+I will give you an example, you know where you are, you navigate to where you want to go, but begin to doubt you’re right, your ‘spider senses’ tingling, the ground is not quite right, the wind not where it should be coming from, a jumble of rocks, a cliff, a pool, not on the map - but you keep going anyway, knowing you’re wrong, but blind optimism leads you astray.
 Wanting ‘it to be right’ is not the same as making sure it’s right, and when you’re lost what is the last thing you’re left with - yes just useless optimism!

-The second thing I noticed about my guide (again who will remain nameless) was they grabbed the compass and map, took a rough bearing, then put the map away and started walking, the compass held like a Sci-Fi scientist would hold a geiger counter, which after half an hour had us lost on the side of a mountain rather than a col (another dangerous navigation error is trying to make things fit, even when it’s obvious they don’t).
-Skiing in Greenland and Antartica taught me the vital lesson of sighting on an object (a lumpt of ice, a shadow), moving too it, and taking another sighting - even if the distance was only fifty metres.
+The second thing I noticed about my guide (again who will remain nameless) was they grabbed the compass and map, took a rough bearing, then put the map away and started walking, the compass held like a Sci-Fi scientist would hold a Geiger counter, which after half an hour had us lost on the side of a mountain rather than a col (another dangerous navigation error is trying to make things fit, even when it’s obvious they don’t).
+Skiing in Greenland and Antarctica taught me the vital lesson of sighting on an object (a lump of ice, a shadow), moving to it, and taking another sighting - even if the distance was only fifty metres.
 Simply wandering along for a few hundred metres, the compass jiggling around in your hand, is not a sound way to navigate.

 Again here it’s important that you first really grasp what the map is saying.
-Just like when you started climbing and you spend hours tying knots on a piece of rope, you need to immerse yourself in the map, understanding distance, contours, features and scale (stick to one scale of map - which for me would be Landranger 1:50,000).
+Just like when you started climbing and you spend hours tying knots on a piece of rope, you need to immerse yourself in the map, understanding distance, contours, features and scale (stick to one scale of the map - which for me would be Landranger 1:50,000).
 The best way to build up this match between the page and the landscape is to constantly swap between them, ideally on good days, learning what a certain gradient feels like under your feet, how rivers and bogs allow you to navigate, how long it takes you to walk from A to B. Building up this ability to use the ‘map as your eyes’ will pay dividends when the landscape is hidden from you (I’ll take it for granted that you understand magnetic deviation, setting up the map and compass etc).
-With this knowledge you should always have the map and compass together, and the amount of attention you give both should reflect a growing uncertainty on where you are, or where your going.
+With this knowledge, you should always have the map and compass together, and the amount of attention you give both should reflect a growing uncertainty on where you are, or where you’re going.
 When things close up and get really bad you’ll be looking at your map constantly (you need to allow this to reflect in your timings).

-On the subject of maps and compasses it’s vital that you have a bombproof set up, with a quality simple compass (for winter nav get a large base plate compass like the Silva Expedition 4 as it’s easy to hold with mitts on), with a strong lanyard (I’d replace lanyard with glow in the dark paracord, as it’s easy to see and will tangle up less) onto which you thread 5 bright cordlocks (used for pacing) with a small wire gate krab at the end.
+On the subject of maps and compasses, it’s vital that you have a bombproof set up, with a quality simple compass (for winter nav get a large base plate compass like the Silva Expedition 4 as it’s easy to hold with mitts on), with a strong lanyard (I’d replace lanyard with glow in the dark paracord, as it’s easy to see and will tangle up less) onto which you thread 5 bright cordlocks (used for pacing) with a small wire gate krab at the end.
 This should be clipped to the map case, of which the Ortielb is one of the best, and again this should have a wiregate attached to it so it can be clipped to your rucksack (remember the map needs to be at hand all the time in a tough nav situation).
-I also always have a tiny speed chart taped inside my map case (nice little article here on chart and how to use it).
-I tend to have the map clipped on one shoulder strap and then tucked under the strap itself, with the compas attached to the map and stuffed in a pocket (or folded into the map case), but when it gets to micro naving, I clip the case across my two chest straps so I can keep an eye on the map the whole time (if you carry it in your hand you can keep your finger on your location, but when using ski poles, high winds, or rocky ground, you can loose your map.
+I also always have a tiny speed chart taped inside my map case (nice little article here on the chart and how to use it).
+I tend to have the map clipped on one shoulder strap and then tucked under the strap itself, with the compass attached to the map and stuffed in a pocket (or folded into the map case), but when it gets to micro-nav, I clip the case across my two chest straps so I can keep an eye on the map the whole time (if you carry it in your hand you can keep your finger on your location, but when using ski poles, high winds, or rocky ground, you can lose your map.